hacash/www1/v2.0/doc/en/btc.md

 ## Characteristics of BTC after transfer

-The one-way transfer of BTC from Bitcoin Layer 1 to Hacash can take advantage of all the functions of Hacash Layer 1, and can also be used as a stable adjustment of HAC purchasing power.
+The one-way transfer of BTC from Bitcoin layer 1 to Hacash can take advantage of all the functions of Hacash layer 1, and can also be used as a stable adjustment of HAC purchasing power.

 - Unchanging ownership
 - Continuous incentives